 The following morning we headed up the coast making a quick stop at the Trounson Kauri Forest and were horrified by the devastation wrought by kauri dieback disease.
 We wonder how long it will be before they close this forest as they have done with the Waitakere Ranges in Auckland.

-I don’t know if quaint is quite the right word but Rawene has it’s own special feel.
+I don’t know if quaint is quite the right word, but Rawene has its own unique feel.
 A place with the right mix of modern and history all wrapped up in a small village with great fish and chips!

-With our visit to be to the Mangungu Mission in Horeke we chose to overnight at the amazing Wairere Boulders a valley that is strewn with boulders leftover from a volcanic eruption millions of years ago.
-Over all these years the boulders have been shaped to all sorts of strange formations and through it the people who who own the place have formed a number of trails for all levels of fitness.
+With our visit to be to the Mangungu Mission in Horeke, we chose to overnight at the fantastic Wairere Boulders a valley that is strewn with boulders leftover from a volcanic eruption millions of years ago.
+Over thousands of these years, the boulders have been shaped to all sorts of strange formations.
+Through it all, the people who own the place have formed several trails for all levels of fitness.

 Just 3kms down the road from the Boulders is the second oldest standing building in New Zealand and were the largest number of Maori Chiefs signed the Treaty of Waitangi at the Mangungu Mission house the first Wesleyan Mission station in New Zealand.
 It was here that we our host Ianthe treated us to some of the stories and history associated with this place.

-It was fascinating to hear about the 70 chiefs that signed the treaty on that day with the bay below the house having around 400 Waka parked up on the beaches it really would have been an amazing sight.
-Just down from the Mission house is the small hamlet of Horeke site of the oldest pub and Post Office in New Zealand as well as some other really interesting sights making the trip well and truly worthwhile.
+It was fascinating to hear about the 70 chiefs that signed the treaty on that day with the bay below the house having around 400 Waka parked up on the beaches it really would have been a fantastic sight.
+Just down from the Mission house is the small hamlet of Horeke site of the oldest pub and Post Office in New Zealand as well as some other fascinating sights making the trip well and truly worthwhile.

-There is some really well preserved history at this place and with plenty of parking it’s an easy visit just of SH10.
-Sadly not long after we visited here the oldest Oak tree in New Zealand which was growing on site passed away (blew over in a storm) thankfully there are cuttings that they will replant as a memorial.
+There is some really well-preserved history at this place, and with plenty of parking, it’s a comfortable visit just of SH10.
+Sadly not long after we visited here the oldest Oak tree in New Zealand which was growing on-site passed away (blew over in a storm) thankfully there are cuttings that they will replant as a memorial.

-It’s not just the Mission House here at Te Waimate there is also a historic church and graveyard to wander around and although not open to the public the old Sunday School house is an interesting piece of history at the end of the driveway.
+It’s not just the Mission House here at Te Waimate there is also a historic church and graveyard to wander around.
+Although not open to the public, the old Sunday Schoolhouse is an interesting piece of history at the end of the driveway.

 Staying at the NZMCA Park in Kerikeri gave us the chance to catch up with our friend John who lives just down the road and also a rare opportunity to wash the MH as we don’t have the facilities on the farm where it’s stored.

-Of course right after we washed it we discovered that there are 14 kms of metal road to the next destination on our tour.
+Of course, right after we washed it, we discovered that there are 14 km of metal road to the next destination on our tour.
 The Rangihoua Heritage Park site of the first Christian church service in New Zealand.
-It’s also home to this fantastic visitor centre and a really pleasant walk to to the beach were that service was held.
+It’s also home to this fantastic visitor centre and a delightful walk to the beach where that service was held.

-Like a lot of the places we visited this one was almost devoid of visitors and on such a fabulous day with a really pretty beach at the end of the walk it seemed such a shame.
-If you coming here during summer make sure you allow plenty of time to take advantage of the natural beauty and bring a picnic and togs.
+Like a lot of the places, we visited this one was almost devoid of visitors and on such a fabulous day with a beautiful beach at the end of the walk, it seemed such a shame.
+If you coming here during summer, make sure you allow plenty of time to take advantage of the natural beauty and bring a picnic and togs.

 Final stop on our tour of sites promoted by Landmarks NZ was the Ruapekapeka Pa located about 6kms down a metal road just off SH10 south of Kawakawa.
-With us arriving to discover what is the largest and best preserved fortified Pa site in New Zealand completely deserted.
-What looks like holes made by a giant rabbit that has gone mad making burrows everywhere is actually an amazing set of fortifications that held the British army at bay for 10 days when the army had cannons and mortars and the Pa had nothing of the kind.
+With us arriving to discover what is the largest and best-preserved fortified Pa site in New Zealand completely deserted.
+What looks like holes made by a giant rabbit that has gone mad making burrows everywhere is actually a staggering set of fortifications that held the British army at bay for 10 days when the military had cannons and mortars.
+The Pa had nothing of the kind.
 It really is quite an incredible story.

-Each of the above short tales has a link to the blog that I wrote about each place and would seriously recommend that you take the time to visit some of these places or stay at the campgrounds that I have mentioned or follow our route and so the whole thing on your own safari round Northland.
+Each of the above short tales has a link to the blog that I wrote about each place.
+I would seriously recommend that you take the time to visit some of these places.
+Or stay at the campgrounds that I have mentioned.
+Maybe follow our route or choose your own so you do your thing on your private safari around Northland.